-- Parents as Teachers parents improved dietary intake, knowledge, and parental modeling compared to the comparison parents.26 - Parents as Teachers children improved fruit and vegetable consumption and parents improved food preparation skills compared to the comparison parents.26 - Parents as Teachers mothers gained less weight weekly and total during gestation and through 12 months postpartum than the comparison mothers.^{27, 28} - Parents as Teachers children demonstrated improvements in behavioral outcomes compared to the comparison children.27 - Parents as Teachers mothers were significantly more likely to improve, reduce intake of soda and other sugar sweetened beverages, and increase physical activity compared to the comparison mothers.29 - Parents as Teachers mothers were significantly more likely to achieve a weight loss and reduced weight circumference compared to the comparison mothers.29
+- Parents as Teachers parents improved dietary intake, knowledge, and parental modeling compared to the comparison parents.26 - Parents as Teachers children improved fruit and vegetable consumption and parents improved food preparation skills compared to the comparison parents.26 - Parents as Teachers mothers gained less weight weekly and total during gestation and through 12 months postpartum than the comparison mothers.27,28 - Parents as Teachers mothers were significantly more likely to improve, reduce intake of soda and other sugar sweetened beverages, and increase physical activity compared to the comparison mothers.29 - Parents as Teachers mothers were significantly more likely to achieve a weight loss and reduced weight circumference compared to the comparison mothers.29

-"It wasn't until I started working with our parent educator that I realized just how far behind Layla was.
+"It wasn't until I started working with our parent educator that I realized just how far behind Layla was."
 Eventually we got a diagnosis: autism.
 Parents as Teachers gave me the tools and information to move in the right direction.
 Those visits continue to make a huge difference for my daughter today."